About

 Growing up and developing my love of clay

-As a child I used to love playing with modelling clay and building things in your backyard with sand.
+As a child I loved playing with modelling clay and building things in our backyard with sand, or modeling clay indoors.
 I would escape to my room or the backyard and get lost for hours on end in my sculpted worlds.
 I loved building and making whatever I could imagine.
 Well, anything practical.

-Being able to mould and make whatever I imagined provided me with endless possibilities and experiences as a little boy.
-It taught me how to imagine objects and structures, and realise the challenges and practicalities of making things with clay or sand.
-Two very distinct mediums and textures with their own innate beauty.
+Being able to sculpt and make whatever I imagined provided me with endless possibilities and experiences as a little boy.
+It taught me how to imagine objects and structures in a physical space.
+I loved both the rawness of sand and the plasticity of modelling clay.
+Two very distinct mediums and textures with their own innate beauty and possibilities.

 But most of all, I enjoyed the feeling of clay or sand in my hands, from its malleable raw state, up to its final developed stage.

 Clay is a very tactile medium.
-Whether you mould it, hold the end object in your hand, or view it, Clay is a sensory experience that connects you with the object or memory.
+Whether you mould it, hold the end object in your hand, or view it, it's a sensory experience that connects you with the object or memory.

 About my ceramics

-The minute I explored ceramics and pottery later in my adult life, I knew I'd reconnected with my childhood 'love', and a medium I would grow to love even more as I lexplored the world of pottery.
+I explored ceramics and pottery later in my adult life.
+The minute I touched the clay I knew I'd reconnected with my childhood 'love', and a medium I would grow to love even more in my new found adult world of ceramics.

 I want someone to look at, touch and connect with the object and notice its form, shape or sculpted detail.
-I prefer not to over-glaze, or cover the entire object in glaze.
-I therefore leave some of the raw clay body exposed to honour it's origin.
+I prefer not to over-glaze, or cover the entire object in glaze, in order honour the clay body's origin or natural fired state.

 All my pieces are made by hand, and not one design is the same as the next.
 I may decide to add a similar item, but it will always be unique.
-Each piece becomes a special item with characteristics and marks left by the maker and the kiln.
+Weather slight changes made, imprints left by the maker, improvements made, or marks left by the kiln or glaze.

 Safety

 My functional tableware is all food-safe.
 This means that they do NOT contain harmful chemicals (lead-free and food-safe).
 I purchase commercially safe glazes or mix glazes using only safe ingredients.
-I follow food-safe recipes and do not use any lead or other toxic chemicals that could leech.
+I follow food-safe recipes, have been on a course to understand glaze durability, and do not use any lead or other toxic chemicals that could leech.

 Aware of environmental impact

-As much as I consider making my ceramics, I also consider my packaging in an effort to reduce waste.
+As much as I consider the making of my ceramics, I also consider the packaging used, in an effort to reduce waste.

 Your ceramic purchase has be wrapped in eco-friendly packaging.
 There are no plastics and the wrapping can all be recycled.